 Welcome to my portfolio.
-My experience lies in many facets of design including print, web, user design, and visual art.
+My experience lies in many facets of design including print, web, user experience, and visual art.
 I produce functioning layouts, with clear designs.
-I am also a visual artist and enjoy incorporating my art into designs when possible.
+I am also a visual artist and enjoy incorporating my art into designs whenever possible.

 Print projects graciously open up a different means for layout design and usability than web.
 In the printing realm, I am exploring the idea of flow in a more tangible sense.